Skip to content

 Do key safes invalidate home insurance?

-A number of insurance companies may reject a claim for theft if keys from a key safe were used to break into your home.
-Others may accept that a burglar breaking into a key safe counts as forced entry, and some will only accept your claim if you use a certain type of key safe, or one that meets particular security standards – more on that below.
+Some insurance companies may reject a claim for theft if keys from a key safe were used to enter home.
+Others may accept that a burglar breaking into a key safe counts as forced entry.

-Whether a key safe invalidates your insurance can also depend on how you use it.
+Whether a key safe invalidates your buildings insurance can also depend on how you use it.
 If your key safe is of an acceptable standard and is used correctly and safely, your claim is more likely to be accepted.
-But if it’s broken, poor quality, left open, or if too many people know the code, a burglary claim may get rejected.

 Key safes